 3) Having a sleep schedule

 Everyone has a schedule of some kind.
-Be it a a work schedule, exercise schedule or another kind of schedule.
+Be it a a work schedule, exercise schedule or any other kind of schedule you can think of.
 Everyone likes a good ol’ schedule!
 Your body likes a schedule too – in particular a sleep schedule.
-Going to bed and getting up at the same time every day reinforces your bodies sleep-wake cycle and helps promotes a better night sleep.
+Going to bed and getting up at the same time every day reinforces your bodies sleep-wake cycle and helps promote a better night sleep.

 4) Avoid naps